laureschemm/notes/README.md

 3. Liskov Substitution Principle (LSP): Derived classes must be substitutable for their base classes without altering the correctness of the program.
 4. Interface Segregation Principle (ISP): Clients should not be forced to depend on methods they do not use; instead, interfaces should be broken down into smaller, more specific ones.
 5. Dependency Inversion Principle (DIP): High-level modules should not depend on low-level modules; both should depend on abstractions.
 Abstractions should not depend on details; rather, details should depend on abstractions.

+# 2024-01-12
+- Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
+This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
+By staying current, you can better understand the industry trends and develop the skills needed to succeed in your career.

+Another important aspect of programming wise is problem-solving skills.
+When faced with a challenging problem, break it down into smaller, manageable tasks and use logical thinking to identify the best solution.
+Practice debugging and testing your code, which will help you identify and fix errors more efficiently.
+Finally, never be afraid to ask for help or advice from others in the programming community.
+They are always willing to share their knowledge and experience, helping you grow as a programmer.